miikanissi/miikanissi.com/content/posts/setting-local-odoo-server.md

 - Ports: This option defines what local system ports will be used to access certain ports on the container.
 Odoo runs on the port 8069 by default, so we will be using that.
-If you have multiple Odoo containers running on your system, you need to assign different ports for each container, so that they won't overlap.
+If you have multiple Odoo containers running on your system, you need to assign different ports for each container so that they won't overlap.
 For example, you could set up your local port 8079 to connect to the container's port 8069 by typing "8079:8069" instead.
 - Volumes: Volumes will map certain directories from your system to be accessible in the